BartlomiejDominik/OOFPP_Habits_Submission_Phase_2_and_3/README.md

 ![image](https://github.com/BartlomiejDominik/OOFPP_Habits_Submission_Phase_2_and_3/assets/140627512/92bc2d52-061e-4698-8996-5a51f037c34c)

 ## 4 Menu:
-This is the palce where the user through typing the predefine letter can choose one from avaliable functions.
-Based of the both files 'databse.json' and 'log_out_time.json' (set as default two days earlier fot the presentation purpose) user get prompt in the upper part of menu those habits there are not completed since last log_out.
-If last log_out was earlier the same day that will not count and this part of menu will be empty.
+This is the place where the user can choose from available functions by typing the predefined letter.
+Based on both files 'database.json' and 'log_out_time.json' (set by default two days earlier for presentation purposes), the user is prompted in the upper part of the menu with habits that have not been completed since the last log-out.
+If the last log_out was earlier on the same day, it will not be considered, and this part of the menu will be empty.

 ![image](https://github.com/BartlomiejDominik/OOFPP_Habits_Submission_Phase_2_and_3/assets/140627512/7f780910-a8b0-4f88-8f66-56dd5dafc8a3)